tonytw1/wellynews/README.md

 See detecting page changes (below)[(#detecting-changes)].

+### Feed acceptance policy

+Describes how the feed reader should treat feed items in a particular feed.
+Most feeds always contain relevant and approriate content which can be automatically accepted; some don't.
+The feed acceptance policy helps document which feeds require manual moderation.

+`ACCEPT`
+A trusted source of relevant content.
+All items can be automatically accepted.

+`ACCEPT_EVEN_WITHOUT_DATES`
+Accept even without dates

+`ACCEPT_IGNORING_DATE`
+Accept ignoring date

+Trusted sources with good content but questionable publication dates.
+These feed items can be automatically accepted we'll ignore the publication date.

+`SUGGEST`

+Feeds with a mix of relevant and irrelevant content.
+New feeds items should be suggested for manual moderation.
+The contents of suggested feeds appear on the feeds inbox screeb (below).

+`IGNORE`

+Feeds with no relevant content at the moment.
+Ignore the contents of these feeds.

 ## Tagging

 Been able to automatically arrange newsitems into meaningful categories like consultation and transport is something we really want.